kazurayam/TestClosure/README.md

 ## Problem to solve

-Many of Katalon Studio users want to execute multiple test processings *pararelly* vor various reasons.
+Many of Katalon Studio users want to execute multiple test processings *parallely*.
 Me too.
+They have their own unique reasons.
+In my case, *I want to take a lot of web page screenshots as quick as possible*.

 As I wrote in the README of [ExecutionProfilesLoader project](https://github.com/kazurayam/ExecutionProfilesLoader), last year I wanted to take massive amount of web page screenshots, and that job took very long time: 6000 * 10 seconds = over 17 hours.
 I wanted to find out a way to do this job quicker.

-If I can execute a job with multiple threads of processing --- open browser, navigate to URL, take screenshot, save image to file, close browser --- simultaniously (= parallely), the job will be done faster provided that I can afford sufficient hardware resources.
-I want to process 6000 web pages.
-I want to process these pages with, say 8 Java Thread Pools.
-If I can do it, I would be able to finish the job in 17 hours / 8 = 2.2 hours.
+If I can execute a job with in multiple threads of processing --- open browser, navigate to URL, take screenshot, save image to file, close browser --- simultaniously, I expect, the job will be done faster.
+Here I assume, I need sufficient hardware resources.
+If I can process these 6000 pages with 8 Threads, then the job will be done in 17hours / 8threads = 2.2hours.
 Far quicker!
-I want to achieve it.

-But how can I execute multiple threads in Katalon Studio?
+But how can I do this in Katalon Studio?

 I know that Katalon Studio offers [a feature of executing Test Suites in parallel mode](https://docs.katalon.com/katalon-studio/docs/test-suite-collection.html#manage-execution-information).
 It does not satisfies me.
-It is too heavy-waited.
-I want a way to execute a piece of Groovy scripts in fly-weighted Java Threads.
+It is too coarse-grained.
+I want a way to execute a piece of Groovy scripts in fine-grained Java Threads.

 ## Solution